dreamfast/dsynthdashboard/README.md

 ## Development

 A precompiled CSS file is provided.
-However, if you are developing with TailwindCSS you will need to do the following to build the final `style.css` file or keep it up to date when developing.
+However, if you are developing with TailwindCSS, you'll need to follow these steps to build and maintain the `style.css` file.

 ### Prerequisites
 - Node.js
 - npm
-- npx

 ### Installation

-1. Install the required dependencies from `package.json`:
+1. Install the required dependencies:
     ```sh
     npm install
     ```

-### Building the Tailwind CSS File
+### Building the CSS

-1. Run the following command to build the `tailwindcss` `style.css` file:
+There are several npm commands available for working with the Tailwind CSS:

+1. One-time build:
     ```sh
-    npx tailwindcss -i ./input.css -o ./style.css --watch --minify
+    npm run build
     ```

+2. Development mode with auto-rebuild on changes:
+    ```sh
+    npm run dev
+    ```

-This command will watch for changes in the `index.html` and `synth.js` files and output the compiled CSS to `style.css`.
-Remove the `--watch` argument if you just want to compile the file once.
+The build process watches for changes in the `index.html` and `synth.js` files and outputs the compiled CSS to `style.css`.
+The CSS is automatically minified in production builds.

+The source CSS file with Tailwind directives is located at `src/input.css`.

 ## License